 "I think people don't mind you talking about God and Jesus and spirituality, the goodness, the kindness, all that sort of.
 Stuff.
 It's when you start talking about the Church, the building and all the memories.
 And it's odd.
 The Church not this building.
 And that's what people know now.
 We say I'm going to the Church building today.
-I'm going to the Church building today.
-I'm going to the Church?
+I'm going to the Church today and ask how can you be going to the Church?
 You're the Church.
 I've got a grandson he'll say.
-Are you going to Church on Sunday?
-Grandma?
-I am not going to Church on Sunday because I am in the Church.
+Are you going to Church on Sunday because I am in the Church.
 I am going to the Church building."